 The Blix Bikes Ultra is no ordinary eBike – equipped with everything you need for city riding, off-roading, or bike touring.
 If you plan on touring on roads and off-road terrain, the Blix Ultra e-bike will get you there and then some.

-Naturally, with this amount of speed, you’re going to need some serious stopping power on an ebike designed to tackle off-road terrain, which is why GT has chosen Shimano’s unbeatable hydraulic disc brakes.
-With 160/160mm rotors, these brakes won’t let you down come rain or shine.
+Naturally, with this amount of speed, you’re going to need some serious stopping power on an ebike designed to tackle off-road terrain, which is why you have hydraulic disc brakes.
+These brakes won’t let you down come rain or shine.
 Juiced has also included a reliable 9-speed Shimano drivetrain.

 #5 Quietkat – Ranger